dgski/simple-time/README.md

 - Outputting a string representation using specified format.
 - Sortability.

-Fundamentally it is a convenient wrapper class for the various time utilies provided by **time.h**.
+Fundamentally it is a convenient wrapper class for the various time utilities provided by **time.h**.
 Format string is specified with the same characters as the [get_time function](https://en.cppreference.com/w/cpp/io/manip/get_time).

 ## Examples
 ``` c++